 From Heroku to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Heroku data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Heroku to Redshift, Heroku to BigQuery, and Heroku to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Heroku to Redshift, Heroku to BigQuery, Heroku to Azure SQL Data Warehouse, Heroku to PostgreSQL, Heroku to Panoply, and Heroku to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to solve this problem automatically.
+Products like Stitch were built to move data from Heroku to Grafana automatically.
 With just a few clicks, Stitch starts extracting your Heroku data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.